Quantifying Local Specialization in Deep Neural Networks: Methods

-\textbf{Obtaining effect measures:} In addition to $p$ values, we also calculate effect measures which give a sense of how different our results for true and random subclusters are \emph{on average}.
-We calculate them by taking the mean of $2x/(x+\mu)$ where $x$ is a true subcluster measure of importance/coherence and $\mu$ is the mean over that of random subclusters.\footnote{If this value is ever less than 0 for a subcluster, we conservatively replace it with 0.} We do this as opposed to simply taking $x/\mu$ in order to avoid divisions by zero.
-This results in effect measures in the interval [0,2], and which side of 1 they are on indicates whether the true subclusters are more important/coherent than random ones.
+\textbf{Effect measures:} In addition to $p$ values, we also calculate effect measures which give a sense of how different results are for true and random subclusters are \emph{on average}.
+The effect measure is the mean over subclusters of $2x/(x+\mu)$, where $x$ is a true subcluster measure of importance/coherence and $\mu$ is the mean over that of random subclusters.\footnote{If $x$ is ever less than 0 for a subcluster, we conservatively replace it with 0.} We do this as opposed to simply taking $x/\mu$ to avoid division by zero.
+This results in effect measures in the interval $[0,2]$, and which side of 1 they are on indicates whether the true subclusters are more important/coherent than random ones.
 For ease of interpretation, note that if $2x/(x+\mu) = 1 + y$, then $x/\mu \approx 1 + 2y$ for $y \ll 1$, so an effect measure of $1.05$ would mean that the measure of a true subcluster was $\approx 10\%$ higher than the expected measure of a random subcluster.
 Together with these effect measures, we also report their standard errors.